 - Build the change

-- Provide a pre-test change
+- Conduct a test change

 - Develop a comprehensive plan for the change deployment

-- Implement the change
+- Then implement the change

-5. Provide a post-implementation monitoring
+5. Provide post-implementation monitoring

 There is still work to do after implementation.
 Monitor the system or systems you’ve changed for any unforeseen problems.
 If any arise, you’ll need to troubleshoot them and determine whether to move forward with a fix or roll back the change.
 It is also important in the post-implementation stage to identify lessons learned that might inform future implementations.